LilithTundrus/e621-API-Docs/README.md

 ## License

-Though just documentation, this project is licensed under the MIT License - see the LICENSE file for details
+Though just documentation, this project is licensed under the MIT License - see the LICENSE file for details.